BiyuHeLab/JOCN_Baror2024/README.md

 	Scripts used for the eye tracking analysis:

 	* SP_EY_ParsingASC.m parses the eye tracking recording to events
-	* SP_ET_corrWbehavior.m computes the correlations between eye tracking data and viewing duration or serial order.
+	* SP_ET_corrWbehavior.m computes the correlations between eye tracking data and viewing duration or serial order

   - **Analysis/Eye Tracking/Functions**